discretize/discretize-guides/fractals/lonely-tower/index.md

 </Grid>

 ## Brothers
 Once you have completed the Astral Purifier event, you can _/gg_ to respawn in the starting room.
 Leave the starting room, once again taking the _Mistlock Singularity_ if availible.
 However, this time turn left and move down the corridor.
 This time as well as Cerus's Despair attack (the falling red orbs) from before, you will also have to deal with Deimos's Grasping Hands, that apply <Condition name="Poisoned"/>, <Condition name="Torment"/>, and <Condition name="Crippled"/>.
 At the end of the corridor you will come to a single Astral Purifier node, which requires you to play the same minigame as before.
 Repairing this node will allow access to the room with the brothers Cerus and Deimos standing in.
+Both bosses will fixate and move towards the closest player to them, with the players gaining the <Label>Cerus's Focus</Label> and <Label>Deimos's Focus</Label> effects respectively.

 <Grid>
 <GridItem>